 Making a living as a wildlife photographer is one of the most rewarding professions.
 You get to explore nature for a living while capturing the world’s most stunning animals on camera.
 Some animals love posing for their pictures.
 They’re ready for their 15 minutes of fame.
 Others are more shy, and they prefer hiding.
 But when hiding doesn’t work, they have to take drastic measures.
 They have to get in the photographer’s way.
 These are the best of the best of animals that had no interest in being on camera and did something about it.
 They interrupted the photographers with hilarious results.

-You’ll split your side when you see what the hawk on slide seven is doing!
+You’ll split your side when you see what the eagle on slide seven is doing!

 What Are You Up To?